 If a person eats early in the evening, they may benefit from pushing their mealtime back a little later.

 A person may wake up hungry for many reasons.
-Understanding the cause can be difficult, especially because there is a lack of research into the issue.
+Understanding the cause can be difficult, as research is ongoing and inconclusive.

-When trying to address it, consuming enough calories to make up for energy expenditure and getting enough sleep are good places to start.
+To address the issue, consuming enough calories to make up for energy expenditure and getting enough sleep are good places to start.

 If these strategies do not work, a medical professional is best positioned to determine the underlying cause.